-As more people become aware of the principles and results of a fair map, more will demand that fair maps be drawn to eliminate gerrymandering and defend our representative democracy.
+As more people become aware of the principles and results of a fair map, more will demand that fair maps be drawn to eliminate gerrymandering and defend our representative democracy

 Appendix A, below, presents evaluated examples of fair maps for a wide range of states.
 In each case, the districts are compact, contiguous and meet population requirements.
-Each map provides representation for minorities and communities of interest and attends to local jurisdictional boundaries.
-Each map is likely to generate a competitive elected body and each map is representationally fair.
-The likely party distribution of elected bodies matches the party distribution of voting behavior in the state.
+Each map provides representation for minorities and communities of interest6 and the maps attend to local jurisdictional boundaries.
+Each map generates a competitive elected body and each map is verified to be free of gerrymandering.
+Each party's share of districts matches that party's share of statewide voting behavior.
 Appendix B provides an overview of a new procedure for drawing such maps.